-Corresponding to the first three orthoclasses, there are three geodesics in M, that intersect the cusp torus $\partial N$ at 6 points.
+To get the improved lower bound on area, we look at the first three orthoclasses.
+Corresponding to them, there are three geodesics in M, that intersect the cusp torus ∂N at 6 points.
 The idea is to place discs in the cusp torus of certain sizes at these 6 points.
 The exact sizes of these discs are a little complicated.
-For example, at each of the two points of intersection between $\partial N$ and the o(2) geodesic, a disc of radius $(e_4/e_2) - (e_4/2)$ is placed.
+For example, at each of the two points of intersection between ∂N and the o(2) geodesic, a disc of radius $(e_4/e_2) - (e_4/2)$ is placed.
 These sizes are chosen so that if there is an overlap between two of these discs, then we deduce the existence of a triple involving some of the first three orthoclasses.
 Thus, assuming that there is no geometric Mom-2 or torus-friendly geometric Mom-3, then the set of overlaps between these discs is restricted.
-Hence, one can get an explicit lower bound on the area of $\partial N$ , in terms of $e_2$ , $e_3$ and $e_4$ , by adding up the area of these discs and then subtracting the area of possible overlaps.
+Hence, one can get an explicit lower bound on the area of ∂N , in terms of e_2 , e_3 and e_4 , by adding up the area of these discs and then subtracting the area of possible overlaps.

-The computer-assisted part of the proof is an analysis of the set of possible values of $e_2$ , $e_3$ and $e_4$ .
+The computer-assisted part of the proof is an analysis of the set of possible values of e_2 , e_3 and e_4 .
 The first step is to reduce to a bounded set of values.
-By definition, $e_2$ , $e_3$ and $e_4$ are all at least 1.
-It is also not too difficult to show that if they are large then the area of $\partial N$ is large.
-For example, we may place discs of radius $e_2/2$ about the two o(1) points in $\partial N$ .
-These discs cannot overlap and so we deduce that the area of $\partial N$ is at least $\sqrt{3}(e_2)^2$ , by Thue's theorem.
-So if $e_2 \geq 1.462$ , then the area of $\partial N$ is more than 3.7, as required.
+By definition, e_2 , e_3 and e_4 are all at least 1.
+It is also not too difficult to show that if they are large then the area of ∂N is large.
+For example, we may place discs of radius $e_2/2$ about the two o(1) points in ∂N .
+These discs cannot overlap and so we deduce that the area of ∂N is at least $\sqrt{3}(e_2)^2$, by Thue's theorem.
+So if $e_2 \geq 1.462$, then the area of ∂N is more than 3.7, as required.

-Once we have restricted to a bounded set of possible values of $e_2$ , $e_3$ and $e_4$ to consider, we divide this set up into little boxes.
-For each box, we have an explicit lower bound on the area of $\partial N$ .
-One can think each box as specifying values of $e_2$ , $e_3$ and $e_4$ , but with small error bars.
-The lower bound on the area of $\partial N$ is a function of $e_2$ , $e_3$ and $e_4$ and so one gets a lower bound on the area, with explicit error, and hence an absolute lower bound.
+Once we have restricted to a bounded set of possible values of e_2 , e_3 and e_4 to consider, we divide this set up into little boxes.
+For each box, we have an explicit lower bound on the area of ∂N .
+One can think each box as specifying values of e_2 , e_3 and e_4 , but with small error bars.
+The lower bound on the area of ∂N is a function of e_2 , e_3 and e_4 and so one gets a lower bound on the area, with explicit error, and hence an absolute lower bound.
 Since a computer is being used, the errors arising from floating point arithmetic must also be taken into account.
 But they can too can be bounded explicitly.

-By running over the parameter space of possible values of $e_2$ , $e_3$ and $e_4$ , an explicit lower bound of 3.7 for the area of the maximal cusp torus is established.
+By running over the parameter space of possible values of e_2 , e_3 and e_4 , an explicit lower bound of 3.7 for the area of the maximal cusp torus is established.

-17. The maximal number of exceptional Dehn surgeries
+18. The maximal number of exceptional Dehn surgeries

 The proof of Theorems 4.5 and 5.2 builds on the above analysis.
-One of the key points is that when $e_2$ is close to 1, then the area lower bounds established by Gabai, Meyerhoff and Milley are good enough to prove Theorems 4.5 and 5.2.
-As $e_2$ increases, the area lower bounds due to Gabai, Meyerhoff and Milley become less good, but then the improvement to the 6-theorem given by Theorem 14.1 becomes useful.
+One of the key points is that when e_2 is close to 1, then the area lower bounds established by Gabai, Meyerhoff and Milley are good enough to prove Theorems 4.5 and 5.2.
+As e_2 increases, the area lower bounds due to Gabai, Meyerhoff and Milley become worse, but then the improvement to the 6-theorem given by Theorem 15.1 becomes useful.